AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 input Input data series for the indicator

 reference Possible values are:
--   DailyPerformanceReference.TodaysOpen
+- DailyPerformanceReference.Open
 - DailyPerformanceReference.PreviousClose

 mode Possible values are:
 - DailyPerformanceCalculationMode.Points
 - DailyPerformanceCalculationMode.Ticks
 - DailyPerformanceCalculationMode.Percent
 - DailyPerformanceCalculationMode.Currency

 daysAgo Number of days in the past